Josssiiiah/JosiahBase/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is JosiahBase, a CoinBase clone built with Next.js and React.js
+This is JosiahBase, a CoinBase clone built with Next.js, React.js, and the CoinGecko API.
+I built this project using Youtube tutorials to find out what API's are and to learn how to use them in web applications.
+This project features dynamically rendered components, dark/light mode, protected routes, Firebase authentication, and a saved coins feature.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>